typicode/husky/docs/README.md

 If `npm test` command fails, your commit will be automatically aborted.

 !> **Using Yarn to run commands?
 There's an issue on Windows with Git Bash, see [Yarn on Windows](/?id=yarn-on-windows).**

+_For Windows users, if you see the help message when running `npx husky add ...`, try `node node_modules/.bin/husky add ...` instead.
+This isn't an issue with husky code._

 ### Uninstall